benmvp/slides/2018/nodesummit/esnext.md

 NOTES:
 - But first, would like everyone to stand up!
+- Gonna try to do that break dancing move from the opening slide
+  * Kidding!
 - Squats counting down from 10 to 1
 - Now turn to your neighbors, fist bump & say hi